telerik/kendo-ui-core/docs-aspnet-core/getting-started/getting-started-linux.md

 ### Add the Telerik.UI.for.AspNet.Core NuGet Package

-1. Open the `project.json` file by using a text editor, add the `Telerik.UI.for.AspNet.Core` dependency, and replace `productVersion` with an actual **Telerik UI for AspNet Core** version&mdash;for example, `2016.3.914`.
+1. Open the `project.json` file by using a text editor, add the `Telerik.UI.for.AspNet.Core` dependency, and replace `productVersion` with an actual **Progress Telerik UI for AspNet Core** version&mdash;for example, `2016.3.914`.

     ###### Example